 I know that I’m never going to be a maths professor, but that’s okay – I just need to do the basic numeracy I need in everyday life

 You attended a “Becoming a Numeracy Champion” session with us – how did you find that?

 I wanted to go to the session to see if it would help me, but also to think about how, in partnership with National Numeracy, Provident Financial can support other people.
-I realised in the session that I’m not the only person who struggles with maths.
+I realised in the "Becoming a Numeracy Champion" session that I’m not the only person who struggles with maths.
 It highlighted that you shouldn’t be ashamed of struggling, because if you don’t ask for help, you can’t learn and get better.
 One of the things I found most useful was talking about persistence, where we shared examples of other situations where we’d felt anxious about something but been able to overcome our barriers.
 I talked about public speaking, and how I was nervous about giving a presentation, but I did it.
 It showed me that it was the same kind of anxiety I needed to overcome with maths.